-As a student who prepares to study abroad, you’re probably looking for English-taught degrees.
+If you want to study abroad, you’re probably looking for English-taught degrees.
 And certainly, you’ll find plenty, regardless of where you plan on studying.
-You’ll also notice you need a minimum English score to prove you have the right English knowledge.
-This is a mandatory requirement even if you may excel at your English skills.
+You’ll also notice you need a minimum English language score to prove you can understand the lectures, participate in seminars, and complete your assignments.

 - C1 Advanced (formerly known as CAE)

 These language tests are similar, but there are significant differences.
 If you’re not sure which one to choose, just find more information about each one and look for online platforms that simulate the exam.
 This might be the best and most useful way to figure out which one you like more and brings you more comfort.